nooku/www.nooku.org/_posts/2014-12-12-how-to-do-todos-so-well.md

 description: Getting started help with a Todo Component tutorial and a complete Todo Joomla Package
 ---

 Nooku Framework 2.0 is out and we've been hard at work getting some of our supporting documentation together.
-Part of that work has been a adding a new
+Part of that work has been adding a new
 [Todo Component Tutorial series]((http://guides.nooku.org/get-started.md)) to the Guides.
 But another big part has been in producing a robust example [Todo Package](https://github.com/nooku/joomla-todo) that goes even beyond what the tutorial explains.